 Quick and easy gluten free crepes are a cinch to make!
 Whip a few simple ingredients in your blender, pour into a skillet, cook, flip, and repeat.
 They’re fold-able, roll-able, filled with a tangy cheesecake filling and topped with fresh berries.

-I’m a HUGE fan of crepes because they are sooooo versatile!
+I’m a HUGE fan of gluten free crepes because they are sooooo versatile!
 They’re one of the only breakfast foods that you can legitimately eat for lunch or dinner, too because you can serve them with a sweet or savory filling.

 - I’ve been making crepes for decades.
 Literally.
 And the trick to a good crepe is to use part milk, part water for the liquid.
 I know, I know, it sounds weird and maybe even a little bit gross.
 But trust me on this one!
 You’ll get the perfect texture by following this rule.

 - Don’t go to far while they’re cooking.
 I am usually breaking up fights, entering kindle passwords, listening to timed readings, and checking times tables while I’m cooking dinner, so I promise they won’t be ruined if you have to step away every now and again.
 But try to watch them fairly closely 🙂

 - 2 large eggs

 - 1 1/4 cups high quality gluten free flour (SEE NOTES)

 - 1/4 tsp xanthan gum (OMIT if your flour mix already contains xanthan)

 - 1/2 T sugar